General Syllabus

 Artificial Intelligence

 I am excited about generative AI.
-I think that students are best served by becoming familiar with generative AI.
-I am interested in allowing AI to be used in many cases in my class, provided it is disclosed, per the Vanderbilt University Academic Affairs Guidance for Artificial Intelligence (AI) tools.
-If the use of AI is specifically limited or prohibited on an assignment, those expectations will be clarified to the student in writing.
+I think that students are well served by becoming familiar with AI tools.
+I am interested in allowing AI to be used in many cases in my class on assignments where appropriate, provided it is disclosed, per the Vanderbilt University Academic Affairs Guidance for Artificial Intelligence (AI) tools.
+However, AI will not be permitted on any assignment unless I specify its use in writing.
+If you are interested in using AI on an assignment, please ask me and I will consider if it would enhance your education.

 Casual rigor

 It is one of the greatest gifts of my life to have the opportunity to share my passion for psychology with undergraduates.
 The energy that I get out of interacting with people at your stage of life is one of my favorite ways to spend an hour.
 I love getting to know you, getting to cheer you on in and outside of the classroom, and having the opportunity to teach you about psychology.
-However, do not misinterpret my interest in supporting you and the casual and welcoming environment that I like to cultivate as a lack of expectations and rigor or as an open door for departing from the honor code.
+However, do not misinterpret my interest in supporting you and the casual and welcoming environment that I like to cultivate as a lack of expectations and rigor or as an open door for departing from the honor code or expectations of societal norms (e.g., due dates).
 My classroom (virtual and in person) is both a warm, welcoming environment and a place of rigorous expectations.

-Accommodations not specifically requested by SAS in official SAS letters will not be made.
+Accommodations not specifically requested by SA in official SA letters will not be made.

-Although I will accept SAS paperwork at anytime during the semester for future assignments, retroactive accommodations will not be made.
+Although I will accept SA paperwork at anytime during the semester for future assignments, retroactive accommodations will not be made.

 Statement on sexual misconduct/relationship violence